Palmerston: The island at the end of the earthContinue reading the main story

 "You know I love this place, all the people fighting wars should just come to Palmerston and go for a swim, play some volleyball," says Bob.
 "No need for all that fighting and killing everybody, no-one fighting here."

 I listen to the wind rippling through the leaves of the palm trees.
 Then, in one of the most surreal moments of my life, surrounded by 3,000 miles of open ocean, I hear one of the islanders listening to her favourite song.
-Not a gently lilting melody but rather, "Boom, boom, boom - Vengaboys are coming" - the distinctive sound of cheesy Euro dance pop.
+Not a gently lilting melody but rather, "The Vengabus is coming" - the distinctive sound of cheesy Euro dance pop.

 Officially a New Zealand protectorate, Palmerston receives many of the modern amenities that we take for granted.
 Housing, power (for a couple of hours a day), the internet (for a couple of hours a day), even - for a lucky few - a mobile phone signal.